Aromatherapy

 Pitta Dosha – (Fire & Water)

-Pitta is hot, sharp, and intense, and it can be balanced by using cooling, soothing, and calming botanicals.
+Pitta is characterized as hot, sharp, and intense, and it can be balanced by incorporating cooling, soothing, and calming botanicals.
 Essential oils to use would be chamomile, clary sage, fennel, jasmine, lavender, lemon balm, lime, mandarin, neroli, peppermint, rose, sandalwood, tea tree, vanilla, and wintergreen.

 Carrier oils: sunflower, coconut, and olive oil.